 How often you complete your performance appraisals will depend on your organisation, its expectations, the appraisal system, its requirements and realistic expectations.
-Electing to implement a performance appraisal system that involves weekly, fortnightly or even quarterly appraisals is pointless if there is not the commitment, time and resources available to ensure that this is followed through.
+Weekly, fortnightly or quarterly appraisals are pointless if there is not the commitment, time and resources available to ensure that this is followed through.
 A failure to hold performance appraisals at the times specified may indicate to employees that your organisation's management is not committed to the system.